reuters-graphics/style/packages/guide/content/tip-sheets/earnings.md

 ---
-title: How to update quarterly company earnings
+title: Updating quarterly company earnings
 description: Documentation on how to update quarterly company earnings

 ---